fbpx

 Benzodiazepine Addiction and the Brain

+The risk of benzodiazepine addiction depends on several factors, such as the amount of the drug prescribed, if a person is predisposed to addictive substances, or has past substance abuse problems and long-term use.
 Physicians prescribing these medications take the past health information of the patient into consideration.
 Usually, the positive effects of benzos outweigh the consequences of not taking them – especially if a patient has a debilitating condition.

-• Excessive drug use
+• Excessive fatigue

 • Doctor shopping